OmniBrowser GuideBook

 The correlation heatmap is used to display gene similarity and cluster similarity.

-Click on the Correlation Page and in Pairwise Correlation tab shows the pairwise correlation heatmap.
+Click on the Correlation page and in Pairwise Correlation tab shows the pairwise correlation heatmap.
 Switch the plot type by clicking on Heatmap or Graph.
-You can visualize the similarity by Pearson Correlation Coefficient or Jaccard Index.
+You can visualize the similarity by Pearson correlation coefficient or Jaccard Index.

 Gene-wise Similarity Graph: Click on Graph to show the similarity between genes or clusters.
 Each node represents for a gene or a cell group, and the width of edges reflecting the similarity between groups.

 Change and filter groups: groups can be altered and filtered via the drop-down list on the right.
+Min connectivity: connectivity threshold can be adjusted to show a different level of connectivity.

 Dendrogram: the dendrogram on the heatmap shows the similarity between groups or between genes.
 The shorter the link that connects two elements represents the more similarity.